MagiShi/CrunchApp/readme.md

   - Users can view their upcoming, current, and past reservations.
 ### Bugs and Defects
 - When making or updating the date range of a reservation, the calendar widget requires that you **press the green Apply button** for the input to save.
 (Do not choose the date and then click outside of the calendar widget if you want changes to be saved.)
+- **The application does not allow multiple image files with the same name** when adding or editing an item.
+- Production folders **cannot** be named "Folder1", "Folder2", "Folder3", ..., "Folder8".
 - On an item's detail page, if there is a carousel of images and the user clicks through the carousel, the image only resizes and repositions itself after a second or two.
 This is just a minor aesthetic bug.
 - Another minor aesthetic bug: some of the icons on the navigation bar (search bar and the two menu buttons) take some time to load.
 This makes the buttons smaller for a moment or so.
 ### Missing Functionality